cdoremus/deno-blog/posts/Processing_CSV_files_with_Deno.2022-09-20.md

 ```
 The `stringify` function takes an array of data to be persisted as CSV as the first argument and a string array of columns.
 Make sure that data and the column array are in the same order.
 The `users` array is filled with user objects having id, name and email keys corresponding to the JSON returned from the API call.
 The `USER_COLS` object is a string array containing the names of the object keys.

-The `encoding/csv.ts` module's `stringify` function has an optional third argument that has `headers` and `separator` keys.
-The `headers` key (true by default) indicates whether a header containing the keys (id, name, email in this case) should be written to the file as the first line.
+The `encoding/csv.ts` module's `stringify` function has an optional third argument that is an object with `headers` and `separator` keys.
+The `headers` key (true by default) indicates whether a header containing the data's keys (id, name, email in this case) should be written to the file as the first line.
 The `separator` key indicates the delimiter used to separate items (a comma by default, but any character can be used as a separator).

 Finally, the delimited items are written to a file using the `Deno.writeTextFile` function.

+See `populate_data.ts` in the blog source code repo for more details.

 ### Reading CSV from a file
 Reading CSV from a small file is done using `Deno.readTextFile`.
 In addition, the `encoding/csv.ts` module contains a `parse` function that facilitates the transformation of CSV data into an array of objects.